Probably (South Park): Plot

 The South Park children build a church-shaped shack to live in sinlessness, skip school, avoid home as much as possible, and listen earnestly to Cartman, who acts like a televangelist Protestant preacher.
 Kenny calls from Ensenada, Baja California, Mexico, where the bus that hit him in the previous episode dragged him.
 However, the boys believe that he is in Hell and that he is calling from "beyond the grave".
 Cartman uses Kenny's description of Mexico as his profile of Hell for his next sermon.

 In the real Hell, Satan's love triangle situation with his former lover, Saddam, and his present one, Chris, has taken a turn for the worse.
-Chris and Saddam repeatedly murder each other, only to resurrect since they are already in Hell.
-Satan wonders if he should be with Saddam, whom he finds sexually attractive, or Chris, who is kinder and gentler.
+Chris and Saddam repeatedly murder each other, only to resurrect since they are already in Hell and have nowhere else to go - in other words, as Satan and other characters repeatedly remark, "where [were they] gonna go, Detroit?".
+Satan wonders if he should be with Saddam, whom he finds sexually attractive despite his abusive nature, or Chris, who is kinder and gentler, but isn't as sexually attractive to him.
 JonBenét Ramsey suggests that he ask God for help.

 The Hell director welcomes a group of new arrivals to Hell.
-Many of them are observant people practicing different religious faiths who express surprise at being there, but they are told that they picked the wrong religion, and that the Mormons were the right answer regardless of their actions of when they were alive.
+Many of them are observant people practicing different religious faiths who express surprise at being there, but they are told that they picked the wrong religion, and that the Mormons were the right answer regardless of their actions of when they were alive, much to the collective frustration and annoyance of the newly-damned.

 Satan goes to visit God for the first time in over 5000 years for advice.
 God berates Satan for being so emotionally dependent on romantic relationships and not at all as he was when God first cast him out of Heaven.
 God suggests that Satan dump both lovers, spend time alone, and learn to appreciate himself, stating that this is how good relationships develop.
 Satan agrees and thanks God for his counsel before returning to Hell.